AStefankiv/writing/the_case_for_oauth.md

 ## The Security Pillars: Implementing OAuth Correctly

-OAuth provides a strong security framework, but correct implementation is essential.
+OAuth is secure, but only if implemented correctly.
 Key pillars include:

 1. **Redirect URI Validation:** Only registered redirect URIs are accepted, preventing attackers from hijacking authorization flows.